Prospects for sub-EW-scale ALP searches via $\gamma+b\bar{b}$ signatures at the LHC using jet substructure techniques: Summary and outlook

 A crucial aspect in our analysis involves the $b$-tagging of the AK1.0 jet.
 We performed it by constructing at least two variable radius subjets inside the AK1.0 jet and matched them to a hadron in the event, resulting in 6 possible di-flavour combinations for the multijet background: $bb$, $bc$, $bl$, $cc$, $cl$, and $ll$.
 Standard tagging efficiencies for single-jet flavour can not be applied here.
 We included the corresponding tagging efficiencies for the signal and multijet rejection to those di-flavour combinations for the background provided by the ATLAS collaboration~\cite{ATL-PHYS-PUB-2023-021}.

 The final signal efficiency and background yields are calculated by performing a Crystal Ball fit to the signal ${\mathrm{m}}_{\mathrm{SD}}$ distribution, and selecting the $1\sigma$ window around the fitted mean value.
 The upper limits are set at $95\%$ confidence level on the $b\bar{b}\gamma$ production cross-section, $\sigma(pp\to a\gamma\to b\bar{b}\gamma)$.
 The HL-LHC limits vary between 185 pb and $4\cdot 10^{3}$ pb, without systematics, 440 (1014) pb and $8.7\cdot 10^{3}$ ($1.9\cdot 10^{4}$) pb, with $2\%$ ($5\%$) systematics, for ALP masses between 20 GeV and 70 GeV.
-Translating the cross-section limits to the ALP-fermion coupling, the upper bound on $g_{\mathrm{aff}}$, in the ALP mass range between 20 GeV and 70 GeV, is $(0.053$ - $0.069$) GeV$^{-1}$ at $95\%$ CL.
-The $g_{\mathrm{aff}}$ upper limits worsen upon adding systematic uncertainty, and the maximum obtainable reach is 0.076 (0.11) GeV$^{-1}$, around $m_a\sim$ 40 GeV, upon adding $2\%$ ($5\%$) systematics.
+Translating the cross-section limits to the ALP-fermion coupling, the upper bound on $g_{\mathrm{aff}}$, in the ALP mass range between 20 GeV and 70 GeV, is $(0.065$ - $0.047$) GeV$^{-1}$ at $95\%$ CL.
+The $g_{\mathrm{aff}}$ upper limits worsen upon adding systematic uncertainty, and the maximum obtainable reach is 0.066 (0.098) GeV$^{-1}$, around $m_a\sim$ 40 GeV, upon adding $2\%$ ($5\%$) systematics.

 Comparing these limits to the existing LHC searches at the current run, we find that our analysis provides significantly better exclusion limits on the $b\bar{b}\gamma$ production cross-section.
 In addition, we complement our analysis with a reduced $p_{\mathrm{T},\gamma}$ threshold, to assess the capability of our analysis in increasing the sensitivity to low mass scenarios.
 Indeed, our study demonstrates that the sensitivity to the cross-section improves by a factor of four at $m_a=12$ GeV.
-The coupling $g_{\mathrm{aff}}$ can be excluded above $0.026$ GeV$^{-1}$ at $95\%$ CL for $m_a\sim 30-40$ GeV.
-Thus, LHC searches on the proposed $b\bar{b}\gamma$ final state have sensitivity to the considered mass range which has not been explored yet by other complementary collider searches.
+The coupling $g_{\mathrm{aff}}$ can be excluded above $0.023$ GeV$^{-1}$ at $95\%$ CL for $m_a\sim 30-40$ GeV.

+We compare the results of this analysis to complementary existing astrophysical, flavor and collider searches.
+While the astrophysical and flavor bounds dominate around $m_a\lesssim m_b$, collider searches from the ATLAS and CMS experiment become important above an ALP mass of $m_a\gtrsim 10$ GeV.
+Comparing existing ATLAS and CMS constraints to our derived limits, the current bounds from $t\bar{t}b\bar{b}$ searches is slightly stronger than our bound.
+However, these collider bounds heavily rely on the coupling of the ALP to the top quark.
+We find that, in models with no ALP coupling to up-type quarks, the analysis we propose would be the most powerful direct search for the ALP.

 The analysis strategy presented can be readily applied to any well-motivated low mass resonance decaying into $b\bar{b}$.
 We also demonstrated the improvement in sensitivity obtained by lowering the trigger thresholds.
 Moreover, analyses using machine learning techniques could further improve the reach over the traditional observables with jet substructure techniques.
 Future lepton colliders may also enhance the low mass resonance search prospects, as we plan to explore in future work.